john2x/notes/magic.markdown

 The Standard Format
 -------------------
-There are several official formats in Magic, but [Standard][standard] is usually considered the "default" format.
+There are several official formats in Magic, but [Standard][standard] is usually considered the "default" and most popular format.

 To play standard, you need to have a deck of *no less than* 60 cards, using only cards which are legal in Standard, with no more than 4 copies of each card (excluding basic lands).
 You can have a sideboard of at most 15 cards, the 4-of rule still applied.